 The Russians go first and within the limits of their operational range, bring on two vehicles (T26s).
 They move but cannot manage to even attempt fire after movement because the combined penalties of moving and combat range would make a proficiency test impossible to pass, so play passes to the other side.

-The Germans would simply like to hold their fire until they see all the Russian move played out, but their operational range demands that at least 1 tank or gun unit be used during their 'impulse'. 'using' generally means to fire or move, but a player can choose to do neither and instead place an 'opportunity fire' marker on the unit.
+The Germans would simply like to hold their fire until they see all the Russian move played out, but their operational range demands that at least 1 tank or gun unit be used during their 'impulse'. 'using' generally means to fire or move, but a player can choose to do neither and instead place an 'opportunity fire' marker on the unit (read - going into overwatch).
 This means the unit cannot be used again that turn, except to make an opportunity fire attack.
 By putting the unit into a state of readiness for opportunity fire, the unit will get its opportunity fire die roll penalty reduced, though it is then marked 'used'.
 They choose to put the light Pz IIf under such a counter.
 Play reverts back to the Russian player ...... and so on.

 The German 'Op Fire' marked Pz IIf hits out as the third Soviet tank enters the board, but the shot fails.
 The fourth T26s enters the game and play then passes back to the Germans, who simply mark their Pz IIIf with an Op Fire counter.
 The Russians just have one unit left to bring on, the T-34.
 It passes the slower T26s' and ends the Russian participation in the turn in the positions shown below.
 The German player fires the op fire marked Pz IIIf at it because once there are no more Russian tanks left to move, any German unit under an Op Fire counter, would be essentially be wasted.
 The shot is futile and does no harm.
 Play passes back to the Germans, who can now fire with everything that is not marked as used, since the Russians have no further units left to use.